MohitnnM/OS-Assignment-3/README.md

 ## Overview

 This program implements a parallel merge sort algorithm that utilises multi-threading to speed up sorting time.
-It achieves this by recursively diving the array into subarrays, sorting them (in parallel up to a cutoff level) and then merging the results back together to produce a fully ordered array.
+It achieves this by recursively dividing the array into subarrays, sorting them (in parallel up to a cutoff level) and then merging the results back together to produce a fully ordered array.

 ## Manifest

-A listing of source files and other non-generated files, and a brief (one-line) explanation of the purpose of each file.
+**Mergesort.c -** Contains the implementations of the sequential and parallel versions of the merge sort algorithm, my_mergesort and parallel_mergesort, utilising pthreads.
+Does the merging, recursions and manages threads.

+**Mergesort.h -** Is the header file for mergesort.c, containing the global variables, structures and function prototypes all used in mergersort.c.

+**Makefile -** This file defines how to compile and link this program, also cleaning any generated files when run.

+**test-mergesort.c -** This file is used to test the program.
+When run, it sets up the array, the cutoff level and calls the merge sort functions.

 ## Building the project

-This section should tell the user how to build your code.
-If you are delivering a library, where does it need to be installed, or how do you use it?
-Is this an executable, if so, how can a user get up to speed as fast as possible?
+It is a straightforward process to build this project simply:

+1. Run **make** in the terminal.
+(Compile the program, linking it into an executable file called **test-mergesort**)

+2. If you want to regenerate and test it again, run:

+  a. **make clean** in the terminal (cleans all generated files)

+  b. **make** again to compile the .c files

 ## Features and usage

-Summarise the main features of your program.
-It is also appropriate to instruct the user how to use your program.
+**Features:**

+1. Contains the implementations of both the sequential and parallel versions of mergesort

+2. Subarrays are sorted in parallel through the use of pthreads to multiple threads

+3. Implements a cutoff level, thus allowing you to control the number of levels that utilise threading

+4. Subarrays are automatically merged after threads are complete

+ **Usage:**

+To run this program, after building simply execute:

+./test-mergesort <array_size> <cutoff_level>

+**Arguments:**

+<array_size> = the number of integers to be sorted
+<cutoff_level> = the depth of recursion where you want parallelism to stop

 ## Testing